morristech/Authentiticat/README.md

 Authentication Protocol Exploitation Suite

 # Note
 Please come back soon, tool making is in progress........
-Will update once a week!

 # What it does?
 1) Detect the authentication protocol(s) in use for connection